Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: The Architecture of

-The above $\mathcal{A}$ and $\mathcal{H}_u$ are built on top of \texttt{uthash}'s C macros\footnote{\url{https://troydhanson.github.io/uthash/}}, with additional support of arbitrary insertions and deletions of key–value pairs into the dictionary.
-It offers data access and search in $O(1)$ time on average, which is approximately as good as the direct address table but greatly reduces the space wastage.
-Particularly, it has no dependency or need for communication between multiple hash queries, thus can be pleasingly executed in parallel.
+The above $\mathcal{A}$ and $\mathcal{H}_u$ are built on top of \texttt{uthash}'s macros \footnote{\url{https://troydhanson.github.io/uthash/}}, with extended support for arbitrary insertions and deletions of key–value pairs.
+It offers data access and search in $O(1)$ time on average, which is about as good as the direct address table but greatly reduces the space wastage.
+In particular, it has no dependency or need for communication between multiple hash queries, thus can be pleasingly executed in parallel.
 Both $\mathcal{A}$ and $\mathcal{H}_u$ are stored in RAM on the CPU side.

-The array $\mathcal{T}$ is trimmed to remove duplicates once all set of walks get sampled (and thus all RPE $\mathcal{X}_u$'s get determined).
-The shape of $\mathcal{T}$ is regular and its size is small in practice, thus it can be hosted in the GPU.
-We find it is crucial to pin RPEs in GPU memory since it can significantly reduce the communication cost of moving data back and forth between the RAM and GRAM.
+As we observed in Fig. \ref{fig:gather}, there are many repeated RPE values.
+Once all nodes are sampled, the array $\mathcal{T}$ can be pruned to remove duplicates. $\text{RPE-ID}$s will be updated synchronously when $\mathcal{T}$ is reindexed.
+For example, both node $a$ and $v$ have the RPE value of $[0,0,1]$, whose index in $\mathcal{T}$ is (1) after pruning.
+Thus, both $\mathcal{H}_u(a)$ and $\mathcal{H}_u(v)$ are assigned to the new RPE-ID as (1).
+The shape of $\mathcal{T}$ is regular and its size is usually small after pruning, which can be fully loaded in GPU.
+In practice, we found that pining RPEs in GPU memory is critical, as it can significantly reduce the communication cost of moving data back and forth between RAM and SDRAM.